-The International Trust Fund for Demining and Mine Victims Assistance (ITF)1 is a humanitarian, non-profit organisation devoted to the eradication of landmines and their impact in South East Europe and other mine-affected regions in the world.
+The International Trust Fund (ITF) Enhancing Human Security (renamed from the International Trust Fund for Demining and Mine Victims Assistance)1 is a humanitarian, non-profit organisation devoted to the eradication of landmines and their impact in southeast Europe and other mine-affected regions in the world.

-The ITF was established by the Government of the Republic of Slovenia in March 1998.
-The initial purpose of the ITF was to help Bosnia and Herzegovina in the implementation of the peace agreement and to provide assistance and support in relation to post-conflict rehabilitation.
+The ITF Enhancing Human Security was established by the government of the Republic of Slovenia in March 1998.
+Its initial purpose was to help Bosnia and Herzegovina in the implementation of the peace agreement, and to provide assistance and support in relation to post-conflict rehabilitation.
+However, the ITF has since augmented its activities to include rectifying landmine problems and helping landmine survivors with physical and socio-economic rehabilitation in Albania, Croatia, Macedonia, Montenegro and Serbia.

-Since its inception, the ITF has augmented its activities to include the rectification of landmine problems and help landmine survivors with physical and socioeconomic rehabilitation across the region; ie in Albania, Croatia, Macedonia and Serbia and Montenegro.
-As the European Commission acknowledged the ITF as the reference model of regional organisation in mine action, the ITF was asked by mine-affected countries and donors to expand its operations to other mine-affected regions and countries; eg Cyprus, the South Caucasus and Central Asia.
+The European Commission acknowledged the ITF as the reference model of regional organisation in mine action.
+Therefore, the ITF was asked by mine-affected countries and donors to expand its operations to other mine-affected regions and countries, eg, Cyprus, the South Caucasus and Central Asia.

-The mission of the ITF is to raise funds and administer donations made by public and private donors for the implementation of mine action related activities by addressing the needs of mine-affected communities in accordance with donors' interests.
+The mission of the ITF is to raise funds and administer donations made by public and private donors, for the implementation of activities related to mine action, by addressing the needs of mine-affected communities in accordance with the donors' interests.